When you sign your tenancy agreement, you're stating that you will follow a range of requests and requirements set out by your landlord.

 What are my responsibilities as a tenant?

-In addition, you’re responsible for ensuring no damage is caused to the property by you or your visitors, as well as using fixtures and fittings properly.
+In addition, you're responsible for ensuring no damage is caused to the property by you or your visitors and for using fixtures and fittings properly.

 What is a furnished property?

-In order to know what you are responsible for as a tenant, it’s worth having a clear understanding of what can be classed as a furnished property.
+To know what you are responsible for as a tenant, it's worth having a clear understanding of what falls under the definition of a furnished property.

 In the UK, there is no legal definition of what makes a property furnished, part-furnished or unfurnished.
 These are terms that came about through regular use in the lettings industry.

 While there's no legal terminology around what 'furnished' means, HMRC has provided a definition that could be useful when trying to work out if the property you're renting is furnished or not:

 "To be classed as furnished, the property must comply with the Stamp Office definition of "furnished", meaning that the tenant can move into the property without having to take with him any furniture at all.
 The property should therefore contain as a minimum such items as a sofa, one or more beds, plus a dining table and chairs, a cooker, carpets, curtains and other white goods in the kitchen.
 If the property only contains curtains, carpets and white goods in the kitchen, this would not be classed as a furnished property."